reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 #### Building the Image with Dependencies Extracted in Separate Layers

-We proceed to build the final image in two stages using a method called [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds).
-In the first stage, we extract the dependencies and in the second stage, we copy the extracted dependencies to the final image.
+We will build the final image in two stages using a method called [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds).
+In the first stage, we will extract the dependencies and in the second stage, we will copy the extracted dependencies to the final image.

-We modify our docker file for multi-stage build:
+Let us modify our docker file for multi-stage build:
 ```
 # the first stage of our build will extract the layers
 FROM adoptopenjdk:14-jre-hotspot as builder